YusofBandar/Space2020/README.md

  </p>

-One situation, the Twilio API is used is at the start, when heading towards one of the space ships the player will receive a "distress signal".
+One situation the Twilio API is used is at the start, when heading towards one of the space ships the player will receive a "distress signal".
 The "distress signal" will contain information about the space ship and crew.

 # Speech AI
 Throughout the game, an AI called “Blue” accompanies each player.
 Blue is not very clever and has a hard time understanding humans but holds a massive amount of information.
 When the player either needs help or requires more information, "T" can be pressed to ask Blue a question, Blue will attempt to respond with the correct information.